 Finally, do not underestimate the fact that it is difficult to deal with cronyism by voting new governments into office.
 Yet it is much more difficult to do the same thing by waiting for anonymous and short-lived shareholders to reform their servants, who are so free from supervision as to jot down any number they like in the books without anyone finding out.
 As Adam Smith forewarned us some time ago, the corporation is amongst the least competitive and the most corruptible of human institutions, hence amongst the most damaging to the proper functioning of capitalism.

 And inflation?
 Don’t worry.
 Nobody talks about it—a sudden silence.
 After all, common people are no longer able to buy anything, not even on credit.
 If anything, the real problem to come will be deflation.
 Besides, more than 90% of the money circulating around the globe is the result of financial leverage by private institutions.
-Still, old-fashioned, knee-jerk reactions may be reoccurring soon: pensions and salaries must not go up, for the poor must repay the money lost by the rich; States must rein in public expenditures, which they have been doing for thirty years, unless there was a war to be fought; public assets must be privatised, so as to further enrich the incompetent and further weaken their only saviour; cheap money must stop (now), lest we tax the wealthy to give some jobs to the restless youth, etc. By the way, how is it that bonuses for bank managers could always go up?
+(And that is why, to prevent inflation, common people’s demand must be chocked.
+Hence stagnant wages, mass unemployment, etc.) Still, old-fashioned, knee-jerk reactions may be reoccurring soon: pensions and salaries must not go up, for the poor must repay the money lost by the rich; States must rein in public expenditures, which they have been doing for thirty years, unless there was a war to be fought; public assets must be privatised, so as to further enrich the incompetent and further weaken their only saviour; cheap money must stop (now), lest we tax the wealthy to give some jobs to the restless youth, etc. By the way, how is it that bonuses for bank managers could always go up?
 It must be the same people who think that only private firms can be valid multipliers…

 It is ironic that, after two decades during which we had been told that the State and, for that matter, its independent Central Banks could not issue money for schools, hospitals, public works and social projects, quite mysteriously they started printing so much money.
 Sure, they now tell us that we need private banks to keep credit flowing, for credit is the life-blood of the economy.
 Without it, there shall be no green-spanning across the meadows.
 And yet, enterprises and households worldwide are still struggling to get the credit that they need.
 In truth, the selectively generous Central Banks’ cheap money benefits financial speculation, which is where the trouble started in the first place.
 How could ever a heartless economy pump any actual life-blood?